Skip to main content

 Instead, it rests on a delicate balance between promoting well-being and protecting your private health information from potential misuse or discrimination.
 The law views your genetic and health data as uniquely sensitive, and specific federal protections are in place to govern how and when an employer can be privy to such information.

-GINA, in particular, was enacted to prevent employers and insurers from using to make decisions about your employment or health coverage.
+GINA, in particular, was enacted to prevent employers and insurers from using genetic information to make decisions about your employment or health coverage.
 This means your family’s medical history or the results of a genetic test cannot be used against you.
 The ADA works in a similar fashion, protecting you from discrimination based on a disability and limiting the circumstances under which an employer can make medical inquiries.

 The legality of employer-offered genetic testing hinges on whether the program is truly voluntary and safeguards against discrimination.